MartinThoma/MartinThoma.github.io/_posts/2017-02-10-lidl-connect.md

     * [simquardat.de](https://www.simquadrat.de/)

+## Why I like Lidl Connect

+I haven't used it for long, so take this with a grain of salt.
+But what I've seen so far is nice:

+* A clean user interface
+* Cheap "Festznetz-Flat" (8 Euro - much cheaper than the rest)
+* Prepaid
+* I pay the same in the other countries of the EU - no more "EU packages".
+Simply the same.
+No roaming.
+As far as I understand it.
+This is what finally got me.
+For my 10 day trip in Barcelona, I paied about 20 Euro to Blau.

 ## How to get Lidl Connect card

 1. Go to a Lidl store.
 Near the check-out, there are small cardboard cards.